-Cardboard circle weaving is a fun and easy activity for kids and adults alike.
+Cardboard circle weaving is a fun and easy activity for kids and adults.
 Using a homemade cardboard loom and some scraps of yarn, you can weave circular pot holders, trivets and wall art quickly and easily.
 In this post, your kids will learn how to make a circular weaving loom out of cardboard, how to weave a round project, and how to take your weaving off the loom.

 What is Circle Weaving?